Engineering College of Engineering

 Scholarships and Financial Aid

 Each year the College awards scholarships to first-year students and upper-level students worth more than $750,000.
-Scholarship awards are made possible through generous gifts of alumni and friends, as well as local and national organizations.
+Scholarship awards are made possible through generous gifts from alumni and friends, as well as local and national organizations.
 Contact the Office of the Dean or the Office of Scholarships and Financial Aid for information regarding these awards and for other financial assistance.

 Application for University of Nebraska–Lincoln first-year student scholarships automatically makes you eligible for College of Engineering scholarships, as well as other university awards such as the Regents and David scholarships.
 You must submit the University of Nebraska–Lincoln Application form (due January 15, prior to the beginning of the next academic year) to be eligible.